 Blue Ridge Parkway Hiking Trails and More

 Katie McGrain (Around The World In KT Days) has also fallen in love with the BRP after recently visiting the area, hoping to make a return in the near future.
 She took a minute to share her love for stops along the Parkway, digging into fun found on its trails.
 Katie said about the BRP, “It’s more than impressive sights and panoramic views.
 The best part of the Blue Ridge Parkway, for me, is the awesome hiking along the way.
-On one drive, I stopped to go hiking at 3 different trailheads—just because I couldn’t decide which one I wanted to do.”
+On one drive, I stopped to go hiking at three different trailheads—just because I couldn’t decide which one I wanted to do.”

 Our Favorite Places Along the BRP

 The hiking along the BRP is phenomenal and some of my favorites lie on the North Carolina side—Craggy Pinnacle and Linville Falls so far.
 However, I’ve barely scratched the surface of the Blue Ridge Parkway and can’t wait to look back at more experiences.

 Our Thoughts and Yours

 As I worked to discover more about the BRP, I’d love to know what you’ve done there.
 There are always new places to explore and that’s what makes the Blue Ridge Parkway so special.
 I love this part of the US and agree with everything that these wonderful writers and adventurers contributed.

 If you’re planning a trip to the Parkway or just coming off one, I’d love to hear about it.
 For example, what’s your favorite part of the BRP?
 I’d love to read your thoughts in the comments section!